alphagov/govuk_publishing_components/docs/component_conventions.md

 <% end %>
 ```

-To configure the block in the component yaml file you should specify
+To configure the block in the component YAML file you should specify
 a `block` key in the example data:

 ```yaml